hashicorp/consul/website/source/docs/agent/http/kv.html.markdown

 The `GET`, `PUT` and `DELETE` methods are all supported.

-By default the datacenter of the agent is queried; however, the dc can be provided using the "?dc=" query parameter.
+By default, the datacenter of the agent is queried; however, the dc can be provided using the "?dc=" query parameter.
 It is important to note that each datacenter has its own KV store, and there is no built-in replication between datacenters.
-If you are interested replication between datacenters, look at the [consul-replicate project](https://github.com/hashicorp/consul-replicate).
+If you are interested in replication between datacenters, look at the [consul-replicate project](https://github.com/hashicorp/consul-replicate).

 The KV endpoint supports the use of ACL tokens.